kbjiang/02_study/Probability-and-Statistics/mit6041-2013/Bayesian Statistical Inference.md

 ## Lectures
 ### Lecture 21-22: Bayesian Statistical Inference
+1. The goal is to find estimators (*functions of the observations*) that have some desirable properties, such as small estimation error, for the unknown $\Theta$ (Bayesian) or $\theta$ (Classical).
-1. Bayesian treats the unknown as a R.V.
+2. Bayesian treats the unknown as a R.V.
 It does *not* mean nature is uncertain, but our *prior* belief of the distribution of the unknown.
 	1. ![[Pasted image 20240529073352.png|500]]
 	2. Note in both cases, estimator $\hat{\Theta}$ is a R.V.
 	3. Estimators are *functions of observations $X$*
-2. Maximum a Posteriori Probability (MAP) estimator
+3. Maximum a Posteriori Probability (MAP) estimator
 	1. Defined as the R.V. $\hat{\Theta}=g(X)$.
 In natural language, some decision rule.
 	2. It is *optimal* for *any* given $x$ in terms of "making a correct decision" (p420 footnote), which means $\hat{\theta}=\theta_{\text{True}}$.
 By definition, MAP selects the $\theta$ with most probability of being $\theta_{\text{True}}$ according to posteriori dist.
 	3. This is the "greedy" one.
-3. Conditional Expectation estimator or Least Mean Square (LMS) estimator
+4. Conditional Expectation estimator or Least Mean Square (LMS) estimator
 	1. it is unbiased, i.e. $E[\Theta - E[\Theta|X]]=0$
 		1. This is over PDF $f_{\Theta, X}$
 		2. Does NOT mean every experiment has zero bias; only on AVERAGE over many experiments ($X$)